ashmitahaldar/tp/docs/DeveloperGuide.md

 ![UndoSequenceDiagram](images/UndoSequenceDiagram-Model.png)

-The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.
+The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which pops the latest state from the `redoStack` and pushes it back onto the `undoStack`, restoring that state as the current address book.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `addressBookStateList.size() - 1`, pointing to the latest address book state, then there are no undone AddressBook states to restore.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `redoStack` is empty then there are no undone AddressBook states to restore.
 The `redo` command uses `Model#canRedoAddressBook()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </div>

 Step 5.
 The user then decides to execute the command `list`.
 Commands that do not modify the address book, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undoAddressBook()` or `Model#redoAddressBook()`.
-Thus, the `addressBookStateList` remains unchanged.
+Thus, the `AddressBookVersionHistory` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
 The user executes `clear`, which calls `Model#commitAddressBook()`.
-Since the `currentStatePointer` is not pointing at the end of the `addressBookStateList`, all address book states after the `currentStatePointer` will be purged.
-Reason: It no longer makes sense to redo the `add n/David …​` command.
-This is the behavior that most modern desktop applications follow.
+Since there are states stored in the `redoStack` (representing redo history), executing a new command clears the `redoStack` — consistent with standard undo/redo behavior.

 ![UndoRedoState5](images/UndoRedoState5.png)